"""

 [docs]

-def suppress_old(vA: Vector2, vA1: Vector2, vri: Vector2, vrj: Vector2):
+def suppress_old(vA: Vector2, vA1: Vector2, vri: Vector2, vrj: Vector2) -> None:

-interference between root estimates during iteration.
+root estimates (vrj) during iteration.

-The newer version returns modified vectors instead.
+:func:`suppress` returns modified copies instead.

 :param vA: Current residual vector (A,B)